Working towards social inclusion: Supporting offenders and marginalised groups into sustainable employment

 Venue: Geoffrey Manton Building, Manchester Metropolitan University

-PERU supports these free evening seminars organised by the Academy for Social Justice.
-This seminar features 3 speakers, all focused on supporting widest offender cohorts and marginalised groups into sustainable employment:
+This is an Academy for Social Justice seminar, hosted by PERU.
+In this free seminar we will hear from 3 speakers, all focused on supporting widest offender cohorts and marginalised groups into sustainable employment:-

-- Lucy Williams, Regional Employment Broker from New Futures Network, a national network, created by the Ministry of Justice to enhance the opportunities for rehabilitation and reform, including increasing the number of prisoners/offenders in employment in custody, through-the-gate and upon release.
+- Lucy Williams from New Futures Network, a national network, created by the Ministry of Justice to enhance the opportunities for rehabilitation and reform, including increasing the number of prisoners/offenders in employment in custody, through-the-gate and upon release.

-- Paul Burns, Employment Manager from CPJ Group who have developed 40+ employment pathways into the civil engineering and infrastructure industries.
+- Paul Burns from CPJ Group who have developed 40+ employment pathways into the civil engineering and infrastructure industries.

-- Jacob Hill, Managing Director from Offploy, a social enterprise formed by ex-offenders to help those with convictions secure meaningful, sustainable and mentored employment.
+- Jacob Hill from Offploy, a social enterprise formed by ex-offenders to help those with convictions secure meaningful, sustainable and mentored employment.

 Each of the speakers will discuss their offer to support socially excluded groups through pre-employment, apprenticeship and employment places, training and in-work support and discuss their vision to overcome challenges.